cis4301/TaxiDatabaseApp/README.md

 To get up and running download node.JS 10.x or higher from nodejs.org.

-To run the app, go to root and type
+From the app's root directory, type:

     node install